- Become a Lawyer

 How will the CLFL deal with multiple lawyers working on a single litigation file in a firm or multiple firms working for multiple parties?

 Where more than one lawyer in a firm is on the file or listed on the pleading, which lawyer should report the filing?
+Are there indemnity implications if that lawyer retires and/or leaves the firm or passes along the file internally?

 Where more than one Subscriber in a law firm acts on behalf of the same party in respect of which the filing is made, only one of them is required to disclose the filing and pay the applicable CLFL.
-Accordingly, the Subscribers in the firm who are acting on behalf of the party, may determine which one of them will report it and cause the CLFL to be paid.
+Accordingly, the Subscribers in the firm that are acting on behalf of the party may determine which one of them will report it and cause the CLFL to be paid.

 No. A new CLFL would not be charged unless that subsequent firm filed a document that commenced or responded to an action.